weibb123/AI_travel_guider/README.md

 - [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
 - [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.

+## Description:

+Expo Router template: file-based structure

+index.tsx: responsible for render component

+add more screen by creating new file in <b>app/</b> folder app/about.tsx to add a new screen

+use link component to navigate between screens